gvwilson/sdxpy/en/src/backup/index.md

 [% inc pat="hash_stream.*" fill="py sh out" %]

-To prove that it really does generate a unique code, let's calculate the hash of the novel *Dracula* instead:
+To prove that it really does generate a unique code, let's calculate the hash of the novel *Dracula*:

 [% inc pat="hash_stream_dracula.*" fill="sh out" %]